 Our ancestral home was Castle Crack in Sullatober on the northern fringes of Carrickfergus.
 In the Short Story page under Bedsheets and Broomsticks you will find a story based on an incident that occurred there that I heard at my grandfather’s knee.
 I have obviously enhanced the story but it has a basis in truth.

 I grew up in a historic village surrounded by mines and miners and it should come as no surprise that, despite enjoying writing, I decided to make a career in the industry.
-A fuller description of how I arrived at that decision is included in the Quo Vadis section of Light in the Tunnel in the Mining Memories page.
-Light started as an autobiography but I soon discovered I was being creative with the memories and ‘some of it was true’ as Mark Twain mentioned in his own autobiography.
+A fuller description of how I arrived at that decision is included in Sadie’s Boy.
+That book started as an autobiography but I soon discovered I was being creative with the memories and ‘some of it was true’ as Mark Twain mentioned in his own autobiography.

-As described in Light in a Tunnel, my father refused to allow me to go into mining unless I had been exposed to conditions ‘doon the pit’.
-What neither of us had expected was that it would expose me to the kind of characters described in Light in the Tunnel.
+As described in Sadie’s Boy, my father refused to allow me to go into mining unless I had been exposed to conditions ‘doon the pit’.
+What neither of us had expected was that it would expose me to the kind of characters described in that book.

 There you are, that’s the author Sullatober Dalton, warts and all, more warts than anything else.